krother/training_and_teaching_methods/troubleshooting/disruptive_behavior.md

-# How to react if students show disruptive behavior?
+# How to react to disruptive behavior?

-OR

-**The Starfleet Guide for handling aggressive lifeforms**
+**or: The Starfleet Guide for handling aggressive lifeforms**

 ## The Problem